 - Sometimes it takes a while for a Pin to gain exposure and engagement.
 In fact, we have seen Pins languish for weeks or months, only to take off later – and continue to deliver traffic for years.
 Delete it too fast, and you missed your chance!

 - A Pin with low engagement will not hurt the exposure of your other Pins.
 Each stands on its own in search (one caveat – repeatedly saving low-performing Pins that don’t resonate with your audience will hurt your account over time).

 - The vast majority of Pinterest activity takes place in search.
 People are not likely to browse your boards regularly, and should they do so and notice that you have a duplicate or two, this shouldn’t be a problem.

 (adapted from this Tailwind Blog Post)

 Here’s an excerpt from a Tailwind Blog Post explaining what to do with out-of-date Pins:

-If you have a product that is no longer available, rather than deleting the Pin (remember, there may be thousands of Repins out there!), either redirect that page to another page on your site with a listing of similar products, or edit the page where the item used to be available and point people to other similar items or a category of similar items.
+If you have a product that is no longer available, rather than deleting the Pin, either redirect that page to another page on your site with a listing of similar products, or edit the page where the item used to be available and point people to other similar items or a category of similar items.